BenLiyanage/GitStats/README.md

 # Overview

-When choosing between different technical solutions in the open source world having a vibrant community backing the project can make the difference between a ful rewrite of your application, and a simple upgrade when maintaining your own systems.
+When choosing between different technical solutions in the open source world having a vibrant community backing the project can make the difference between a full rewrite of your application, and a simple upgrade when maintaining your own systems.

-This application allows you to compare stats about different publically available github repositories.
+This application allows you to compare stats about different publicly available github repositories.
 Currently it is only comparing pull request rate.
 Having current pull requests is an indicator that a repository is actively being maintained.
-Additional stats will be added at a later time like ticket reclosure rate, and number of contributors.

 ## Technologies Used